Skip to main content

 - Justin Keeble, Google Cloud

-In its mission to enable the exploration and understanding of the ways in which land, life, water and climate interact, the National Ecological Observatory Network (NEON), one of the largest ecological observation facilities and sensor networks in the world, is working with Google Public Sector to leverage the speed and power of Google Cloud's artificial intelligence (AI) and machine learning (ML) capabilities for climate data.
+In its mission to enable the exploration and understanding of the ways in which land, life, water and nature interact, the National Ecological Observatory Network (NEON), one of the largest ecological observation facilities and sensor networks in the world, is working with Google Public Sector to leverage the speed and power of Google Cloud's artificial intelligence (AI) and machine learning (ML) capabilities for climate data.

 NEON is a continental-scale observatory that collects ecological data to better understand our changing ecosystem.
 Operated by applied science and technology development company Battelle since 2016, NEON was designed and fully funded by the U.S. National Science Foundation (NSF) to provide free and open large-scale temporal and spatial datasets to researchers for scientific advancement over the next 30 years.
 NEON aims to make the data in their network uniform, searchable, easy to use, reproducible, and citable to advance understanding of the impacts of climate and land use change on U.S. ecosystems.
 This approach also advances Battelle's mission of promoting applied science and technology for the betterment of society.

 So far, these datasets include 182 data products and over 300,000 samples and specimens from NEON's 81 field sites across the country.
 Each site has unique characteristics, from deserts to tropical forests, from small streams to lakes.
 Using NEON's online resources, researchers have access to a diverse suite of ecological conditions from across the United States anytime.
-NEON datasets are used extensively, including in research areas focused on climate resilience.
+NEON datasets are used extensively, including in research areas focused on resilience.

 But datasets at this scale are still relatively new and require unique skills to access and utilize them.
 Researchers often deploy a variety of tools, work in a range of formats, have expertise in different fields and are located at various institutions.
 This makes collaboration difficult.
 In addition, visualization and exploration of the data often requires coding skills.
 To address these challenges and to further its mission, Battelle NEON collaborated with Google Public Sector to deploy their data on Google Cloud Storage and Compute Engine.
 The goal of the collaboration is to provide flexible and secure infrastructure to efficiently store and deliver data to NEON's users and, ultimately, enable users who couldn't access data on this scale before or design new models without programming skills, to advance their research with cutting-edge tools.
 For this ultimate goal, NEON and Google Cloud are actively collaborating to explore options for leveraging tools such as BigQuery and Google Earth Engine.